Collective Belonging:

-Collective Belonging: SEL Strategies for Gender + Racial Equity
+SEL Strategies for Gender + Racial Inclusion

-In this training, you will experience, share, and practice social-emotional learning tools and strategies that promote gender and racial equity to support you in creating spaces where every student feels like they belong.
+In this training, you will experience, share, and practice social-emotional learning tools and strategies that promote gender and racial inclusion to support you in creating spaces where every student feels like they belong.
 You will receive a robust SEL curriculum, designed with the needs of the most marginalized girls in mind, that will prepare you to support all of your students.

 We will create a powerful community of collective belonging, where participants give each other permission to show up with authenticity and compassion for self and others.
 Our community is where we practice wellness, tap into our bravest selves, take risks, make mistakes, laugh, learn, and grow.